open-formulieren/open-forms/docs/configuration/registration/objects.rst

 * An instance of the Catalogi API (e.g. via Open Zaak) with:

-    - API credentials (client ID + secret) to read the available document types ( informatieobjecttypen)
+    - API credentials (client ID + secret) to read the available catalogues and document types (informatieobjecttypen)
-    - API resource URLs of the document type to use for the PDF summary of submitted form data
-    - API resource URLs of the document type to use for the CSV of submitted form data (optional)
-    - API resource URLs of the document type to use for the user uploaded attachments (optional, works as fallback).
-The document type can also be selected on each individual ``file`` component

 * An instance of the Documenten API (e.g. via Open Zaak) with:

     - (API) access to the above Catalogi API
-    - API credentials (client ID + secret) with write access to create documents of the document types mentioned above
+    - API credentials (client ID + secret) with write access to create documents of the document types that will be used for the confirmation PDF, submission CSV and/or user-uploaded files.

 Configuration
 =============